 - assess which ones are more likely

 - get clear on what outcome we want (and why), and then

-We might end up taking the same actions.
-And the outcome might still be the same.
-But following this approach helps us to get clearer on what we really want and then brings us the best chance of achieving that.
-And when everything is changing it becomes unhelpful to jump to conclusions about how anything is going to turn out.
+We might still end up doing the same as before and the outcome might still be the same.
+But by following this approach we get clearer on what we really want and we give ourselves the best chance of achieving that.

 Have you ever jumped to a conclusion about something that turned out differently from the way you expected?
 What were the consequences of that?
 Have you jumped to a conclusion about anything you are working on today — either about what is going to happen or what other people’s motivations are?